Dolpa District

 Dolpa District (डोल्पा जिल्ला), is a district, located in Karnali Province of Nepal, It is one of the seventy-seven districts of Nepal and one of ten district of Karnali.
-The district, with Dunai as its district headquarters, covers an area of 7889 km2 and has a population (2011) of 36,700.
-Dolpa is the largest district (by area) of Nepal.
+The district, with Dunai as its district headquarters, covers an area of 7889 km2 and has a population (2023) of 43,000.
+Dolpa is the largest district of Nepal in terms of area.

 Geography and climate

-Dolpa is the largest district of Nepal covering 5.36% of the total landmass of the country, located at 28°43’N to 29°43’N latitude, and 82°23’E to 83°41’E longitude.
+Dolpa is the largest district of Nepal covering 5.36% of the total landmass of the country.
+It is located at 28°43’N to 29°43’N latitude and 82°23’E to 83°41’E longitude.
 Elevation ranges from 1525 to 7625 m.
 The district borders Tibet on the north and northeast, Jumla and Mugu districts on the west, Myagdi, Jajarkot, Western and Eastern Rukum on the south, and Mustang on the east.

 A large portion of the district is protected by Shey Phoksundo National Park.
-The name is derived from the 12th century Shey Monastery and the deepest lake in Nepal, the Phoksundo Lake, both of which lie in the district.
-The park protects endangered animals like the snow leopard, musk deer and the Tibetan wolf.
-Shey Phoksundo is the largest and the only trans-Himalayan National Park in Nepal.
-It is the biggest area occupying district of Nepal.
+The name is derived from the 12th-century Shey Monastery and the deepest lake in Nepal, the Phoksundo Lake, both of which lie in the district.
+The park protects endangered animals like the snow leopard, musk deer and Tibetan wolf.
+The Shey Phoksundo is the largest and only trans-Himalayan National Park in Nepal.